 Many successful MBA applicants face the enviable – but often agonizing — decision of choosing between programs.
 Though we know that those of you in this position will already be juggling an overwhelming amount of information about the schools on your short lists, we wanted to offer a few pointers to consider as you identify and evaluate the most important facts and factors in choosing between business schools.

-If you have not yet visited campus, go to the school and see what you think of the environment.
-Be sure to attend classes, talk with students, tour the facilities, and so on.
-Even if you have already made the trip, it’s a good idea to attend the school’s events for admitted students to meet your potential classmates.
+Due to COVID-19, it’s not likely you can take advantage of visiting campus; however, schools have moved most of their admissions events and student chats online.
+If you have not yet participated in an online admissions event, sign up and see what you think of the school’s culture.
+Be sure to engage students, take a virtual tour of the facilities, and so on.
+Even if you have already attended some online admissions events, it’s a good idea to attend the school’s events for admitted students to meet your potential classmates.
 After all, these are the folks whose thoughts you will be hearing in class for two years and who will making up your future network.

 Consider your immediate priorities.